flutter/website/src/widgets-intro.md

 [`final`](https://www.dartlang.org/guides/language/language-tour#final-and-const)
 member variables, which it then uses during its [`build`](https://docs.flutter.io/flutter/widgets/StatelessWidget/build.html) function.
-For example, the `inCart` boolean to toggle between two visual
+For example, the `inCart` boolean toggles between two visual
-appearances: one that uses the primary color from the current theme and another that uses gray.
+appearances: one that uses the primary color from the current theme, and another that uses gray.

 When the user taps the list item, the widget doesn't modify its `inCart`